-With so many options available, from traditional brands found in brick-and-mortar stores to D2C brands purchased online, the mattress market is an exciting and highly competitive space.
-TraQline dug into its data, as well as looked at what the sleep industry is reporting, to highlight some of the most interesting mattress industry statistics.
+With so many mattress options available, from traditional brands found in brick-and-mortar stores to direct-to-consumer (D2C) brands purchased online, the mattress market is an exciting and highly competitive space.
+Using TraQline data, along with reports from the sleep industry, we can highlight some of the most interesting mattress industry statistics.

 Who Owns Which Mattress Brands?